Beyond Gradient and Priors in Privacy Attacks: Leveraging Pooler Layer Inputs of Language Models in Federated Learning: Experiments

-\textbf{Baselines:} We benchmark our approach against three key baselines: \textbf{DLG}, \textbf{TAG}, and \textbf{LAMP}.
+\textbf{Baselines:} We benchmark our approach against three baselines: \textbf{DLG}, \textbf{TAG}, and \textbf{LAMP}, with a similar definition of threat model described in Section~\ref{section:3-5}.
 Among them, LAMP represents the state-of-the-art.
 We employ the open-sourced implementation from LAMP, which encompasses the implementations for all three baselines~\citep{deng2021tag, zhu2019deep, balunovic2022lamp}.
 Following previous work, we assume the lengths of sequences are known for both baselines and our attacks, as an adversary can run the attack for all possible lengths~\citep{balunovic2022lamp}.

-\textbf{Implementation:} Our method is implemented based on LAMP's framework, utilizing the exact same datasets, evaluation metrics, and similar models.
-To ensure a fair comparison, we standardized the experimental conditions and settings when comparing our approach with baselines, particularly the state-of-the-art LAMP.
-We adopt all of LAMP's hyperparameters, including the optimizer, learning rate, learning rate schedule, regularization coefficient, optimization steps, and random initialization numbers.
+\textbf{Implementation:} Our method is implemented based on LAMP's framework.
+To ensure a fair comparison, we standardized the experimental conditions and settings when comparing our approach with baselines.
+We adopt all of LAMP's hyperparameters, including the optimizer, learning rate, learning rate schedule, regularization coefficient, and optimization steps.
 For hyperparameters unique to our method, we made selections using a grid search on BERT$_{\text{BASE}}$ and shared them in different settings.
-It's also important to note that all our experiment results are averaged over five different random seeds.

-\textbf{Assumption:} Our method, consistent with the LAMP framework, performs attacks assuming prior knowledge of input labels.
-This is typical in text classification tasks with limited categories, where we can iterate all the potentials.
+We also assume the prior knowledge of input labels.
+This is typical in text classification tasks with limited categories because we can easily iterate all the potentials.
+More details can be found in Appendix~\ref{B-1}.